Agile kangaroo rat

 The agile kangaroo rat (Dipodomys agilis) is a species of rodent in the family Heteromyidae.
 It is endemic to southern California in the United States.
-By the 1980s, it was classified as monotypic, though later studies have recognized two subspecies.
+In the 1980s, it was classified as monotypic, though later studies have recognized two subspecies.

 Relatively little information has been published on the natural history, life history, ecology, or behavior of the agile kangaroo rat.
 The species appears to be part of the Californian kangaroo rat radiation, which is derived from a common ancestor with Ord's kangaroo rat.
 An observational study found distinct habitat differences between the agile and Stephens's kangaroo rats, with the agile preferring more shrubs and lighter soils.

 Taxonomy

 William Gambel proposed the scientific name Dipodomys agilis for a jerboa-like animal from Los Angeles in 1848.
 The agile kangaroo rat and other kangaroo rats are classified in the family Heteromyidae.
 The closest relatives of this family are the pocket gophers.